sametcaka/SU2_wiki_images/FAQ.md

 ##### I'm getting a warning about "Nonphysical points".
 What does that mean, and how do I fix it?
 A nonphysical point means the solution has encountered a negative density.
 If the warnings stop after a few iterations it's ok.
 If the warnings continue, the solution is likely diverging and you may need to adjust the config file options.

+##### Where can I get the suite of test cases for SU2?
+The test cases are located in a separate repository under the SU2 organization.
+You can download them from here: https://github.com/su2code/TestCases.
+We recommend copying the meshes into place within the SU2 source directory where the config files reside (under version control).